swift-server/guides/packaging.md

 CMD ["<executable-name>"]
 ```

-Note the above this uses `gcr.io/distroless/cc-debian10` as the runtime image which should work for Swift programs that do not use `FoundationNetworking` or `FoundationXML`.
-In order to provide a more complete support we (the community) could put in a PR into distroless to introduce a base image for Swift that includes `libcurl` and `libxml` which are required for `FoundationNetworking` and `FoundationXML` respectively.
+Note the above uses `gcr.io/distroless/cc-debian10` as the runtime image which should work for Swift programs that do not use `FoundationNetworking` or `FoundationXML`.
+In order to provide more complete support we (the community) could put in a PR into distroless to introduce a base image for Swift that includes `libcurl` and `libxml` which are required for `FoundationNetworking` and `FoundationXML` respectively.

-## Archive (Tarball, Zipfile, etc)
+## Archive (Tarball, ZIP file, etc.)

-Since cross compiling Swift for Linux is not [yet] supported on Mac or Windows, we need to use use virtualization technologies like Docker to compile applications we are targeting to run on Linux.
+Since cross-compiling Swift for Linux is not [yet] supported on Mac or Windows, we need to use virtualization technologies like Docker to compile applications we are targeting to run on Linux.

 That said, this does not mean we must also package the applications as Docker images in order to deploy them.
-While using Docker images for deployment is convenient and popular, an application can also be packaged using a simple and lightweight archive format like tarball or zipfile, then uploaded to the server where it can be extracted and run.
+While using Docker images for deployment is convenient and popular, an application can also be packaged using a simple and lightweight archive format like tarball or ZIP file, then uploaded to the server where it can be extracted and run.

 Here is an example of using Docker and `tar` to build and package the application for deployment on Ubuntu servers:

-First, use the `docker run` command from the application's source location to build the application:
+First, use the `docker run` command from the application's source location to build it:

 ```bash
 $ docker run --rm \